Thursday, October 17, 2024

 * * *

 On Mr. Trump: Aside from alcoholism, he has all the traits of every bad boss I have ever had.
-I disliked him before he ran for President, I disliked much more him when his comments about grabbing women by their private parts came out, I disliked him while he was President, and I came to loathe him on January 6.
+I disliked him before he ran for President, I disliked him much more when his comments about grabbing women by their private parts came out, I disliked him while he was President, and I came to loathe him on January 6.
 Some time that day between his weasel-worded encouragement of violence and letting Vice-President Pence swing in the breeze -- very nearly literally -- I grasped the recklessness of his disregard for the norms of decent behavior and of political campaigns.
 (I'm not a huge fan of Mr. Pence but he's honest and rule-abiding, as politicians go, and he was unstintingly loyal to the then-President within legal limits.
-Stirring up a mob and shrugging when they threatened the VP was staggeringly amoral.)
+The President stirring up a mob and shrugging when they threatened his own VP was staggeringly amoral.)

 * * *